-You’ll typically pay anywhere from 0.25 to 0.75 percentage points more for investment property mortgage rates compared to primary residence rates.
+You’ll typically pay anywhere from a half to a full percentage point more for investment property mortgage rates compared to primary residence rates.
 The additional amount helps to cover the extra risk lenders take that you might default on your monthly payments.

 There are things you can do to help reduce the cost markup, however.
 Keep reading to learn more about where today’s interest rates stand, and what you can do to secure the best rate available.